Tŷ Mawr Wybrnant run-of-river hydropower demo site

 Objectives of the demonstration

 The system is expected to generate about 19,000 kWh of clean renewable electricity per year, equivalent to over 8 tons of CO2 avoided per year.
 The main purpose of the installation is to demonstrate not only the environmental benefits of the scheme (low/null impact on the ecosystem and CO2 savings) but also to prove the economic attractiveness of such small-scale distributed hydro generation.

-The construction of the 4 kW generation scheme is due to start in the end of June 2018 and the plant is expected to be online by the end of the Summer.
+The construction of the 4 kW generation scheme is due to start in Autumn 2018 and the plant is expected to be online by the end of the year.